 Season stats: Averaged 11.2 points and shot 39.2 percent from 3-point range in 77 regular-season games.
 He set a new career-high and team record for threes made by an individual in a season with 227 made shots from beyond the arc.
 Ellington averaged 7.8 points and shot 40.0 percent from 3-point range in the playoffs.

-Contract status: Set to become unrestricted free agent on July 1.
+Contract status: Became unrestricted free agent on July 1.
 The Heat have Ellington’s early Bird rights, which allows Miami to exceed the cap to pay him 175 percent of his current $6.27 million salary.
 That means the Heat can offer Ellington a deal starting at $10.9 million next season, with early Bird rights allowing Miami to offer him eight percent raises off the first year salary on a contract that’s required to be a minimum of two years and a maximum of four years.
 But re-signing Ellington to this type of deal would likely put the Heat in the luxury tax if other salary can’t be shed, which is an issue.

 What to know?: The Heat want to keep Ellington and Ellington wants to stay in Miami.
 But it’s not that easy.
 The challenge here for the Heat involves the luxury tax.
 The Heat are committed to about $120 million in salaries for 2018-19 season.
-The luxury tax is projected to be about $123 million.
-Signing Ellington to a starting salary of $10.9 million using his early Bird rights would put the Heat about $8 million over the tax line.
+The luxury tax threshold is $123.7 million.
+Signing Ellington to a starting salary of $10.9 million using his early Bird rights would put the Heat about $7 million over the tax line.
 In order to avoid it, the Heat will have to find a way to create more room under the tax.
 And the only way to do that is through trades.
 Ellington’s 3-point shooting is valuable, and the Heat are expected to try to keep him.
 But it’s hard to see Miami going into the luxury tax for a team that’s far away from title contention.
 It’s going to take some maneuvering to make room for Ellington.

 Season stats: Averaged 0.6 points and 0.7 rebounds in 14 regular-season games.
 Haslem did not play in the playoffs.